ivandustin/seeds/README.md

 And he who believes in me will never, ever be thirsty.

+###### John 6:40

+For this is the will of my Father; that everyone who looks on the Son and believes in Him has eternal life.
+And I will resurrect him on the last day.

 ###### John 6:53-57

 Truly, truly, I say to you, if you do not eat the flesh of the Son of Man and drink His blood, you do not have life in yourselves.